intellinote/sample-code/README.md

-## Sample Code for Integerating with Intellinote
+## Sample Code for Integrating with Intellinote

 This repository provides examples of programs that integrate with the [Intellinote API](https://api.intellinote.net/).